nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `c-unarchive INDEX`

-* Unarchives the employee at the specified `INDEX` in the Employee Directory section in the _Main View_.<br>
+* Unarchives the employee at the specified `INDEX` in the Employee Directory inside the _Main View_.<br>
-* The `INDEX` refers to the index number shown in the current Employee Directory section in the _Main View_.<br>
+* The `INDEX` refers to the index number shown in the current Employee Directory inside the _Main View_.<br>
 * The `INDEX` **must be a positive integer** (e.g. 1, 2, 3, ...​).<br>
-* The `INDEX` **should not be larger than** the total number of employees listed in the current Employee Directory section in the _Main View_.
+* The `INDEX` **should not be larger than** the total number of employees listed in the current Employee Directory inside the _Main View_.
-(e.g. There are 2 employees listed in the current Employee Directory section in the _Main View_.
+(e.g. There are 2 employees listed in the current Employee Directory inside the _Main View_.
  The `INDEX`should be less or equal to 2.)<br>

 <div markdown="span" class="alert alert-primary">